 Since United Way of Horry County’s founding in 1973, our community has pledged $43,651,940.34 to improving the health, education, and financial stability in Horry County.

-In 2019, United Way of Horry County invested $877,680.89 into Horry County through community partner funded programs, disaster relief initiatives and internal United Way Impact Programs such as 211 Help Line, Volunteer Income Tax Assistance, Day of Caring, May Day Bags, Summer Literacy Program, Caring for Kindergartners, United to Read, Charity Tracker, and Born Learning Trail.
+In 2020, United Way of Horry County invested $619,500.00 into Horry County through 22 community partner funded programs, disaster relief initiatives, and internal United Way Impact Programs such as 211 Help Line, Volunteer Income Tax Assistance, Day of Caring, May Day Bags, Caring for Kindergarteners, United to Read, Charity Tracker, and the Waccamaw Nonprofit Summit.

 You can make a difference in our community!
 Your investment helps children succeed in school, adults thrive at work, and people of all ages live healthy, happy lives.